 Sorry Homer.
 But what’s important is that a group of Korean scientists have successfully produced a genetically engineered pig whose organs could be compatible with the human body.
 Chung Nam University’s Jin Dong-il and local bio-tech firm Mgen claim that their cloned piglet contains a protein called fas ligand (FasL), which helps regulate our immune system.

 Yet another proof that geeks are indeed cool: A bunch of scientists – whose professional motto is “Why not?” – decided to combine certain metals with the silk of the Araneus spider, and came up with “super-strength spider silk.”
-The experiment was actually inspired by a certain marine worm that had jaws powerful enough to crush corals and the shells of various marine life.

 If you ever wanted a little feline fluffball of your own but couldn’t deal with the sneezing and itching, your worries are over.